-EPA and Army Deliver on President Trump’s Promise to Issue the Navigable Waters Protection Rule – A New Definition of WOTUS
+EPA and Army deliver on President Trump’s promise to issue the Navigable Waters Protection Rule – a new definition of WOTUS

 The Navigable Waters Protection Rule ends decades of uncertainty over where federal jurisdiction begins and ends.
 For the first time, EPA and the Army are recognizing the difference between federally protected wetlands and state protected wetlands.
 It adheres to the statutory limits of the agencies’ authority.
 It also ensures that America’s water protections – among the best in the world – remain strong, while giving our states and tribes the certainty to manage their waters in ways that best protect their natural resources and local economies.

 The revised definition identifies four clear categories of waters that are federally regulated under the Clean Water Act: the territorial seas and traditional navigable waters; perennial and intermittent tributaries; certain lakes, ponds, and impoundments; and wetlands that are adjacent to jurisdictional waters.
 These four categories protect the nation’s navigable waters and the core tributary systems that flow into those waters.
-For example, the new rule helps ensure that territorial seas and traditional navigable waters, like the Atlantic Ocean and the Mississippi River; perennial and intermittent tributaries, such as College Creek, which flows to the James River near Williamsburg, Virginia; certain lakes, ponds, and impoundments, such as Children’s Lake in Boiling Springs, Pennsylvania; and wetlands that are adjacent to jurisdictional waters are protected.
+For example, the new rule helps ensure that traditional navigable waters, like the South Platte River and Cherry Creek; perennial tributaries, such as Monument Creek, which flows into Fountain Creek and then the Arkansas River; intermittent tributaries such as East Creek which flows into the Gunnison River on the west slope; certain lakes, ponds, and impoundments, such as Lake Quivira on Silver Creek; and wetlands that are adjacent to jurisdictional waters are protected.

 This final action also details what waters are not subject to federal control, including features that only contain water in direct response to rainfall; groundwater; many ditches, including most farm and roadside ditches; prior converted cropland; farm and stock watering ponds; and waste treatment systems.